For information about any of our programs, application, or any of our other student services please contact us:

 - Fieldwork: An 8-week, full-time fieldwork placement is required for successful completion of the program requirements.
 A total of 240 hours of clock time and 100 hours of supervised clinical experience is required.
 Fieldwork placement is completed in the last half of the student’s final spring semester.
 The fieldwork placement is completed with an SLP in their geographic area.

 Program Graduation Requirement: It is the goal of this program to prepare competent entry-level speech-language pathology assistants.
 To achieve that goal, students must earn a grade of C (2.0) or higher in all technical courses as a prerequisite to SLPA 240 Clinical Fieldwork.
 Students must earn a grade of C (2.0) or higher in their clinical fieldwork in order to graduate.

 Learn more by downloading the SLPA Online Student Guide.

-Computer Requirements: Computer and Internet access required.
-Your computer will have to meet our specifications to assure your operating system and software are current and compatible.
+Computer Requirements: Computer, iPad, and internet access required.
+Your computer and iPad will have to meet our specifications to assure your operating system and software are current and compatible.

-Here are the minimum specifications for a computer or iPAD for this program:
+Here are the minimum specifications for computers or iPads for this program:

 Computer/Laptop Minimum Specifications: